 So here’s our online travel magazine – sharing our personal travel stories with you.
 Be inspired & go!

 * This blog expresses our personal experiences and opinions, and any endorsements or recommendations mentioned in our blog posts are wholly our own and not sponsored unless an affiliation or sponsorship is clearly mentioned in the blog post.

 For me, travelling is the most amazing thing to do in the world.
 I love the excitement I feel in my body when the plane takes off to explore a completely new environment.
-The sense of freedom when you’ve arrived – waking up in the morning thinking ‘what are we going to do today?’ and the answer being ‘something amazing’.
+The sense of freedom once you have arrived – waking up in the morning thinking ‘what are we going to do today?’ and the answer being ‘something new, something amazing’.